rocknrj/Hack-The-Box/README.md

 # Hack-The-Box

-sharing my personal notes from the retired Hack The Box machines I’ve completed from TJNull’s OSCP prep list — in case they’re helpful to others on the same path!
+Sharing my personal notes from the retired Hack The Box machines I’ve completed from TJNull’s OSCP prep list — in case they’re helpful to others on the same path!